Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Check the /metrics endpoint

-For the cases where it’s not possible or desirable to increase the logging on the jaeger-collector side, the /metrics endpoint can be used to check if spans for specific services are being received.
+For the cases where it’s not possible or desirable to increase the logging in the Jaeger backend, the /metrics endpoint can be used to check if spans for specific services are being received.
 The /metrics endpoint is served from the admin port, which is different for each binary (see Deployment).
 Assuming that jaeger-collector is available under a host named jaeger-collector, here’s a sample curl call to obtain the metrics:

 curl http://jaeger-collector:14269/metrics